-2.4.30 Queensdale Road intersects Addison Avenue, and runs across the top of Norland Square.
+Queensdale Road intersects Addison Avenue, and runs across the top of Norland Square.
 Its lower numbers 2-14, and 16-28 are attached to either side of the northern terrace of Norland Square.
 Though of lesser architectural quality and not listed in their own right, these two terraces of Queensdale Road attached on both sides to the Square's northern terrace contribute to the setting of the central listed terrace.
 For this reason they justify protection from unsuitable elevational alterations.
-Article 4 Directions cover all details of the front façades, windows and doors of these terraces, and paint colour.
+This is now intended to be provided by Article 4 Directions covering all details of the front façades, windows and doors of these terraces, and paint colour

-2.4.31 On the south side, east of Addison Avenue, styles and layouts vary: 1-9 were clearly part of the original plan, three storeys (judging by No 7 Queens-dale Dairy, possibly all with shops at street level), plain, originally London stock brick-faced elevations, with no architraves; Nos 11 and 13 (Cranley Lodge - why "Cranley Lodge" is not clear) are not a pair, but flank the entrance to an original mews, Queensdale Walk.
-Numbers 11a-d are a much later development in brick with window bays of leaded light
+On the south side, east of Addison Avenue, styles and layouts vary: 1-9 were clearly part of the original plan, three storeys (judging by No 7 Queensdale Dairy, possibly all with shops at street level), plain, originally London stock brick-faced elevations, with no architraves; Nos 11 and 13 (Cranley Lodge - why "Cranley Lodge" is not clear) are not a pair, but flank the entrance to an original mews, Queensdale Walk.
+Numbers 11a-d are a much later development in brick with window bays of leaded lights.

-2.4.32 To the west of Addison Avenue, the terraces on the south side of Queensdale Road are part of the original scheme, stucco (or part stucco) elevations, well-proportioned cornices (several missing); but many of those on the north side have been rebuilt, partially to fit with the original relatively plain classical stucco design.
+To the west of Addison Avenue, the terraces on the south side of Queensdale Road are part of the original scheme, stucco (or part stucco) elevations, well-proportioned cornices (several missing); but many of those on the north side have been rebuilt, partially to fit with the original relatively plain classical stucco design.

-2.4.33 To the west of St Ann's Villas, the terrace on the south side continues the classical design, with plain stuccoed and painted elevations at ground floor and basement, and stock brick at 1st and 2nd floor, originally with a narrow cornice though most are now missing.
+To the west of St Ann's Villas, the terrace on the south side continues the classical design, with plain stuccoed and painted elevations at ground floor and basement, and stock brick at 1st and 2nd floor, originally with a narrow cornice though most are now missing.
 The north side is of later date, and different architectural style.
 At the west end is the Sikh Temple.